This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 - 100% Mineral Sunscreen Stick (Beeswax) – not vegan

-- Handscreen SPF 40 (Lactoperoxidase- enzyme from bovine milk) – not vegan
+- Handscreen SPF 40 (previously contained Lactoperoxidase- enzyme from bovine milk)

-- Play Lip Balm SPF 30 with Acai (Beeswax, Honey) – not vegan
+- Play Lip Balm SPF 30 with Acai (previously contained Beeswax, Honey)

-- Play Lip Balm SPF 30 with Mint (Beeswax, Honey) – not vegan
+- Play Lip Balm SPF 30 with Mint (previously contained Beeswax, Honey)

-- Play Lip Shield SPF 30 with Shea Butter (Beeswax, Lanolin) – not vegan
+- Play Lip Shield SPF 30 with Shea Butter (previously contained Beeswax, Lanolin)

-I hope this article helped you to understand Supergoop’s cruelty-free and vegan status and you discovered another cruelty-free brand to support because together, we can help end animal testing for cosmetics once and for all!
+I hope this article helped you to understand Supergoop’s cruelty-free and vegan status and by choosing cruelty-free together, we can help end animal testing for cosmetics once and for all!